Switch: How to Change Things When Change is Hard by Chip and Dan Heath

 Everything else about the book turned me away from it.

-The only reason that I had the book in the first place was because various people that I look up to and admire had recommended it and had it on their reading lists.
+The only reason I had the book in the first place was because various other people that I look up to and admire had recommended it and had it on their reading lists.

 I did have the book for a while, but due to the points noted above, I had been pushing it further and further to the bottom of my reading pile, until eventually, I started running out of stuff to read and I had to give it a go.

 Again, this is another book that I feel as though it’s been titled incorrectly as the title doesn’t tell me an awful lot about it.